Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 References

-This article is for educational purposes and does not replace veterinary advice, diagnosis, or treatment.
-If your cat has watery, frequent diarrhea, seems unwell, shows signs of dehydration, has blood in stool, or you suspect toxin ingestion, contact a veterinarian or emergency clinic immediately.
+This article is for educational purposes only and does not replace veterinary advice, diagnosis, or treatment.
+If your cat has watery, frequent diarrhea, seems unwell, shows signs of dehydration, has blood in stool, or you suspect toxin exposure, contact a veterinarian or emergency clinic immediately.

 Post a Comment